 Obesity in Children: How Parents Can Help

 Childhood obesity in the U.S. is growing at an alarming rate.
-According to the CDC, since 1980, the obesity rate among U.S. children and adolescents has tripled.
-In fact, the most recent CDC statistics indicate that approximately 17% (or 12.5 million) of children and adolescents between ages 2 and 19 are obese.
+According to the CDC, since 1980, the obesity rate among U.S. children and teens has tripled.
 Most children become obese because of a combination of poor diet, lack of physical activity, and other lifestyle issues.
 In rare cases, however, a child's excess weight may be because of a specific illness.

 What is obesity?

-Obesity is defined as a BMI (body mass index) of 30 or more, while overweight is defined as a BMI of 25 to 29.9.
+Obesity is defined as a BMI (body mass index) at or above the 95th percentile for children of the same sex and age.
+Overweight is defined as a BMI at or above the 85th percentile but less than the 95th percentile.
 You can calculate your child's BMI here.

 Obesity linked to behavior

 Children who consume too many calories and don't get enough exercise are at risk for obesity.
 Some children, especially those in lower-income neighborhoods, may have only limited access to healthy foods like fruits and vegetables.
-The widespread elimination of recess and physical education in schools, along with a rise in idle behaviors like TV watching and video-game playing, also keep many children from getting enough physical activity.
+The widespread elimination of recess and physical education in schools, along with a rise in idle behaviors like watching TV and playing video games, also keep many children from getting enough physical activity.
 To help combat these factors, parents can make these positive changes in kids' lives:

 Get your child moving.
 Children need at least 60 minutes of vigorous physical activity every day.
 This can include fun aerobic activities like playing tag and jumping rope.
 Set a positive example for your children by being active yourself.
 Make exercise a part of your daily routine.
 Try taking a family walk, dancing, biking, or playing an outdoor game together as often as you can.